 The sensors applied to check the white line is built using a couple of light dependent resistors (LORs) that are targeted at both sides of the line to ensure that each LDR looks at half white half dark sections of the ground.
 The white line is lit up by means of a bulb to make sure that the LDRs include a comparatively low resistance.

-If the car or the vehicle is shifted off the centre line one of the LDRs will witness higher percentage of 'white' causing its resistance to drop proportionately.
+If the car or the vehicle is shifted off the center line one of the LDRs will witness higher percentage of 'white' causing its resistance to drop proportionately.
 Since both the LDRs are hooked up in series connection across the supply voltage, it implies that the voltage at the junction of the LDRs will change as the vehicle travels while following the twisting white line.

 This varying voltage is compared with the setting of the preset RVI through transistors Q1 and Q2.
-The error signal thus generated adjusts the servo motor rotational direction accordingly which attempts to compensate the error, ensuring the vehicle adjusts itself and follows the white track correctly.
+The error signal thus generated adjusts the servo motor rotational direction accordingly which attempts to compensate the error, ensuring the robot vehicle adjusts itself and follows the white track correctly.

 The resistor R10 provides the negative feedback in order to minimize the 'open loop gain', whike the dynamic feedback is supplied by means of the capacitor C1, which is positioned to cut down overshoot.